jostylr/pieceful-programming/src/underpipes.md

             key = p.f.toTerminator(p, 'args', ':,' + cbra);
             if (key.terminate !== ':') {

 If no colon, then we assume the given is a key pointing an undefined value.
-We could also throw an error, but maybe there is some use for this?
-Ugh.
-Anyway, we need to move the p.ind back 1 so we get, essentially an undefined.
+We need to move the p.ind back 1 so we get, essentially an undefined.
+To insert pipe input use the `@` syntax.

                 p.ind -= 1;
             }